FoleyX90/titanium_documentation/source/en/contribute.md

 <info>Tip: always set some relevant question tags.
 At the very least, they should describe your mobile platform and Titanium SDK version.</info>

-Using the "Mark as the best answer" option to close your question allows you to show your appreciation for a Helper's time and effort with bonus forum points.
-They will no doubt recall the good turn when they see your name against your next question.
-Also, doing so helps everyone to find reliable answers later on, as the questions with "best" answers are promoted in the search results.
+Using the "Mark as the best answer" option to close your question enables you to easily show your appreciation with bonus forum points for a Helper's time and effort.
+They will no doubt recall your good turn when they see your name against your next question.
+Also, doing so helps everyone to find reliable answers later on, as the questions with "best" answers are easy to spot in the search results.

 Even if no answers provided an exact solution, don't be mean!
 Under the answer that inspired you most to figure it out for yourself, add a comment explaining the actual solution and then mark it as best.

 <info>Tip: for each of your questions, add a comment to the closest answer, giving the actual solution, and then mark it as best.
-Consider using the "My Q&A" link to review your old questions, and see if any can also be closed in this way.</info>
+Consider using the "My Q&A" link to review your old questions, and see if any more can be closed in this way.</info>

 Lastly, voting up or down helps improve the accuracy of the Q&A search tool, because it allows good answers to be prioritized.
 This benefits everyone, including you, when searching for solutions.